uwu-gl/CMaterial/README.md

 ## Highly Customizable
 Design your own components however you wish using OpenGL 3.3 Core and ImGui APIs, then use them just like native ImGui widgets.
 It is ***stupidly easy and fast*** to build complex and beautiful UIs.
 Additionally, a visual UI editor is on the roadmap.

+## Hybrid Mode
+Neither Immediate Mode nor Retained Mode—but ***both***.
+CMaterial leverages Retained Mode at the **UI Layer** for the structural integrity of a mature framework, while empowering the **Component Layer** with Immediate Mode for unrestricted control over how every pixel is rendered.

 ---

 ## Libraries